 Node.js

 Node.js is majorly used for the backend development of web applications.
-And for front-end development, you use JavaScript, so there’s the same programming language for both front-end and back-end.
+And for front-end web development, you use JavaScript, so there’s the same programming language for both front-end and back-end.

 You can use Node.js to develop hybrid mobile apps, IoT solutions, and web apps.
 Node.js is also cross-platform, which means that you can create a single application that can operate on Mac, Linux, and Windows.
 Node.js’s universality can result in the rapid reduction of project costs as only one team of developers can do every task.